tn-aixpa/faudit-chatbot/docs/usage.md

       "text of document 2",
       "text of document 3"
     ],
-  "query": "last turn/answer to be grounded", "options_number": int
+  "query": "answer to be grounded",
+  "options_number": int

 }